jordwalke/PackageJsonForCompilers/README.md

 Still, wouldn't it be nice to avoid the need to run `pjc build` after `npm install`?
 We can add that feature later - it involves some clever tricks (`.nmprc` files), but it's best to currently focus on getting everything else right.

+## Questions:
+- Can we make it so that build scripts have two `findlib` toolchains - one for compiling and one for linking?
+Initially we'll just be exposing the one findlib configuration for both - and it will have all their transitive dependencies.
+That's *needed* for linking.
+But it would be better if we *also* exposed a second findlib configuration that packages can use for compiling, which would ensure that they are not depending on the implementation details of packages (and therefore compile successfully *misleadingly*).